-The Garden offers Title 1 designated schools in the Metro-Atlanta area FREE classroom presentations.
-Each 50-minute presentation offers interactive, hands on activities supporting science or health education Georgia Performance Standards.
+The Garden offers Title I designated schools in the Metro-Atlanta area FREE classroom presentations.
+Each 50-minute presentation offers interactive, hands-on activities supporting science or health education Georgia Standards of Excellence.

-- To be eligible for free classroom presentations, schools must be Title-1 designated AND within 15 miles of the Garden.
+- To be eligible for free Garden presentations, schools must be Title-I designated AND within 20 miles of the Garden.

 - Presenters are limited to teach one grade level and one presentation topic per day.

 - Up to 5 presentations may be scheduled in one day.

 - Presentations are 50 minutes and may be scheduled between 8:30 a.m. and 2 p.m. with a 10 minute break between presentations.
 Breaks between programs must not exceed one hour.

 - The maximum number of students per presentation is 30 students.

 - A teacher or teacher assistant must be present during each presentation.

 - To reschedule a presentation, contact Zana Pouncey at least two weeks in advance by email at email@example.com or call 404-591-1547.
 Reschedule dates are not guaranteed.

 Spectacular Seeds (Kindergarten)